What is mechanical vibration analysis?

 - Signal conditioning: required to reduce measurement error.
 It involves manipulation of the signal, and may include filtering of noise, or signal amplification.

-What types of vibration analysis are there?
+What types of mechanical vibration analysis are there?

 Vibration analysis can be performed on the time waveforms collected from sensors, but analysis is often also required in the frequency domain for further insight.